lambdan/PhotosLibraryExtractor/README.md

     python3 PhotosLibraryExtractor.py /folder/with/pictures/

-If you are processing a Photos.app Library you should use the `originals` sub folder:
+If you are processing a Photos.app Library you should use the `originals` sub folder (the easiest way to get to it is to open the Library in Finder (by right clikcing it and selecting _Show Package Contents_ and dragging and dropping the originals folder onto your Terminal):

-    python3 PhotosLibraryExtractor.py "~/Photos/Photos Library.app/originals/
+    python3 PhotosLibraryExtractor.py "~/Photos Library.photoslibrary/originals"

 The script is very verbose, almost annoyingly so, because these are highly valuable photos we are dealing with and I want you to know exactly what is going on.